Updated: Mar 15

 In this video the amazing discovery of Dr. Francisco Torrent-Guasp is discussed.
 The heart as a vortex and orientation of the heart muscle is thoroughly explained, keep in mind that the doctors being interviewed in the video are not aware that the heart is a hydraulic ram rather than a pressure propulsion pump.

 To review, in my opinion the heart has 3 jobs; 1) to vortex blood which energizes it so it can form EZ water, 2) to maintain even pressure in the system by slowing the flow of blood during a time of increased blood requirement in tissues, and 3) it is the messenger organ in communicating the state of our stress response to our brain by being the place where we feel our emotions.
 I have discussed this third role of our heart as it relates to heart attacks in many previous blog posts.

-To maintain healthy hemodynamics in our cardiovascular system it is essential that we get sunlight, contact with the earth, or use infrared saunas (link to Sunlighten Saunas, one of the best saunas on the market) so the water in our blood can stay energized enough to maintain the EZ water that protects our arteries and drives our blood flow.
+To maintain healthy hemodynamics in our cardiovascular system it is essential that we get sunlight, contact with the earth, or use infrared saunas (click here and use code DRHUSSEY for $100 off an infrared sauna) so the water in our blood can stay energized enough to maintain the EZ water that protects our arteries and drives our blood flow.
 It is also important that we reduce our oxidative stress by restricting carbohydrates and avoiding toxin exposure.
 Doing this will help us avoid the breakdown of the EZ water in our arteries from free radicals.
 Do these things, and your blood will create its’ own flow and the system will operate as it should.
 Fail to do them, and it could drive the development of Congestive Heart Failure and atherosclerosis.

 Stay healthy out there!